measure-your-life-squad/measure-your-life/api_backend_server/README.md

 # Flask Back-End REST-API Server with MongoDB, Swagger, and SendGrid integration

-Source files for the Flask REST-API backend server <-> MongoDB stack with Swagger and SendGrid integration.
+Source files for the Flask REST-API backend server (wrapped in Connexion) <-> MongoDB stack with Swagger and SendGrid integration, as well as JWT token based authorization.

 ## In order to run locally